outscale/richard/README.md

 - triggers: allow commands to be sent to all other modules
 - down_detectors: watch for one or more URL.
 Alert when target goes down
 - github_orgs: watch for all releases of all repositories of one or more github organisation
-- github_repos: watch one or more specific githib repositories, trigger message on new release
+- github_repos: watch one or more specific github repositories, trigger message on new release
 - hello: send a random quote at a specific time interval
 - ollama: interface with [ollama API](https://ollama.ai/), respond when no command is triggered
 - feeds: watch for one or more RSS feeds, alert on new items
-- roll: responds to /roll commands. e.g. /roll 1d20
+- roll: responds to /roll commands. e.g. to roll 2 dices with 20 faces /roll 2d20
 - webpages: watch for one or more webpages.
 Alert when page content change.
 - outscale_api_versions: watch for new API version of one or more Outscale API endpoints